vumaasha/Atlas/dataset/data_collection/README.md

 About the csv:

-    |-Taxonomy : Contains taxonomy structure for a product
+    Taxonomy : Contains taxonomy structure for a product

-    |-Source url name (example: Utsav, Craftsvilla etc.): For the corresponding taxonomy as row,
-    it contains the source urls of the main product page from which images have to be scraped
+    Source url name (example: Utsav, Craftsvilla etc.): For the corresponding taxonomy as row, it contains the source urls of the main product page from which images have to be scraped

 Taxonomy: Category path to the product separated by "->"